-Article 22

-The President will appoint a Nominating Committee with representatives from each geographic area and announce the appointments to the Membership at least nine months before the next General Meeting of the Association.
+The President will appoint a Nominating Committee with representatives from each geographic area.

 No more than two-third of the members of the Nominating Committee will be members of the Executive Board.

-The Nominating Committee will deliberate independent of the Executive Board and will present its list of at least two candidates for each position directly to the Membership in the Newsletter distributed six months before the General Meeting.
-The Chair of the Nominating Committee, who cannot be a candidate for Officer, will oversee the elections at the General Meeting.
+The Nominating Committee will deliberate independent of the Executive Board and will present its list of candidates for each Officer and Executive Board Member position directly to the Executive Board three months before the election.
+Should the Executive Board have concerns, the President or Secretary should direct those to the Nominating committee, but the Executive Board is not required to approve candidates.
+The list of candidates will be presented to the membership by email distributed two months before the election.

+The Chair of the Nominating Committee, who cannot be a candidate for Officer, will oversee the elections.

 All candidates must state in writing their willingness to serve and accept the responsibilities of their position.

-Candidates for Officers will be nominated by the Nominating Committee, with at least two candidates for each Office, and elected by a majority of the votes at the General Meeting.
-The immediate Past President shall be an ex officio voting Member of the Executive Board.
+Officers will be elected by a majority of the votes by Active Members by electronic ballot.
+No vote is considered an abstention.

-Article 23

-No one can be nominated or elected as a non-officer Member of the Executive Board for more than three consecutive terms after the adoption of this Article.

-Article 24
+Article 10: Election of the Executive Board

+The Nominating Committee must ensure a diverse slate of candidates for Executive Board Membership, representing a variety of countries in each region.

-The election of the other members of the Executive Board shall then follow.
-To comply with article 10 of the Constitution providing for a balanced representation from the different group of nations and continents within the Board, the results of the voting shall be classified in two ways:
+To comply with providing for a balanced representation from the different group of nations and continents within the Board, the results of the voting shall be classified in two ways:

 In the order of the number of votes obtained,

-In six geographic regions 1) Africa, 2) East Asia-Oceania, 3) West Asia, 4) Europe, 5) North America.
-6) Central-South America.
+In six geographic regions i) Africa, ii) East Asia-Oceania, iii) West Asia, iv) Europe, v) North America. vi) Central-South America.

+In considering the two classifications the list of the Board members definitely elected shall be established in such a way that none of the geographic groups shall comprise more than one-third of the Executive Board Membership (the President, the Secretary and the Treasurer included).
+There shall be at least two representatives from each geographic group on the Executive Board.

 Each country will be assigned to a geographic group by the Executive Board.
 A majority of members residing in this country may petition the Executive Board for reassignment.
 A division of a country shall be enunciated into a geographic group in order to ensure that the rich diversity of our membership is represented on the Executive Board.
 The Executive Board will have final authority in these assignments.

-In considering the two classifications the list of the Board members definitely elected shall be established in such a way that none of the geographic groups shall comprise more than one-third of the Executive Board membership (the President, the Secretary and the Treasurer included).
-There shall be at least two representatives from each geographic group on the Executive Board.

-In the event of an officer of the Board being unable to fulfill his/her role due to death, incapacity, or resignation, the replacement should be the next member with the most votes from the previous election.
-If two members have the same number of votes then the member from the geographical region with the lesser representation should be invited to join the board.
+In the event of a member or Officer of the Board being unable to fulfill his/her role due to death, incapacity, expulsion or resignation, the replacement should be the next member with the most votes from the last election, consistent with other requirements.
+If two candidates have the same number of votes, then the Nominating Committee will decide on which member to appoint.
 The newly elected person will have full voting rights.

-Section V: The Executive Board
+Section IV: The Executive Board

-Article 25
+Article 11: Recording the Minutes of the Executive Board